 Like any other security solution, SIEM should be considered a single tool within a large toolbox.
 If used on its own, it will not be effective in mitigating every risk that organizations face, but used in concert with other solutions, SIEM can be an essential component of a comprehensive IT security strategy.

-Interact is PowerTech’s real-time IBM i security event monitor that allows users to monitor, capture, and send security-related events from their IBM i servers directly to SIEM solutions.
-Interact recently received HP ArcSight Comment Event Format (CEF) certification.
+SIEM Agent for IBM i is Powertech’s real-time IBM i security event monitor that allows users to monitor, capture, and send security-related events from their IBM i servers directly to SIEM solutions.
+SIEM Agent for IBM i recently received HP ArcSight Comment Event Format (CEF) certification.